lindawangg/COVID-Net/README.md

 If you would like to contribute COVID-19 x-ray images, please contact us at linda.wang513@gmail.com and a28wong@uwaterloo.ca/alex@darwinai.ca.
 Lets all work together to stop the spread of COVID-19!

+Our desire is to encourage broad adoption and contribution to this project.
+Accordingly this project has been licensed under the GNU Affero General Public License 3.0.
+Please see [license file](LICENSE.md) for terms.
+If you would like to discuss alternative licensing models, please reach out to us at: linda.wang513@gmail.com and a28wong@uwaterloo.ca or alex@darwinai.ca.

 ## COVIDx Dataset
 Currently, the COVIDx dataset is constructed by the following open source chest radiography datasets:
 * https://github.com/ieee8023/covid-chestxray-dataset